gjb2048/moodle-filter_simplefilter/README.md

 Long Description
 ===============
 A text filter template.
-The filter interprets text marked with opening and closing tags {{CONTENT:arbitrary content}} and then shows it in an alert box via an AMD module.
+The filter interprets text marked with opening and closing tags {{NEWTEXT:arbitrary content}}

-The text is replaced by a button with a fixed label.
+and then shows it in a Bootstrap collabsible operated by a button with a fixed text label.

 Version
 =======